The Rex Morpeth Recreation Hub is a 17-hectare recreation precinct in central Whakatāne – one of our district's most loved community assets.

 The project

-While the hub has served the district well, but it now needs investment to address two main issues:
+While the hub has served the district well, it now needs investment to address two main issues:

 Historical under-investment and a significant renewals backlog